Busiest holiday travel season in years is off to a smooth start with few airport delays

 Eurostar, which operates passenger train services from London to continental Europe, said services will resume Friday and it will run six extra trains between Paris and London into the weekend.

-In the U.S., AccuWeather forecasters say rain storms could hit the Pacific Northwest and the southern Plains states including Texas later this week, but things look brighter for population centers — and key airports — in the Northeast.
-A Pacific storm pounded parts of Southern California on Thursday with heavy rain and street flooding.
+In the U.S., AccuWeather forecasters said that Pacific storm that pounded parts of Southern California on Thursday will merge with another storm in the Northwest and produce a major snowstorm in the Rockies.
+AccuWeather warned travelers to watch for possible flight cancelations and delays in Denver over the weekend.

-Associated Press Writers David Koenig in Dallas and Haleluya Hadero in New York contributed to this story.
+Associated Press reporters Laura Bargfeld in Tampa, Melissa Perez Winder in Chicago, David Koenig in Dallas and Haleluya Hadero in New York contributed to this story.